Renate Bartsch

 Renate Irmtraut Bartsch (born 12 December 1939) is a German philosopher of language.
-She was a professor at the University of Amsterdam between 1974 and 2004.
+She was a professor at the University of Amsterdam from 1974 to 2004.

 Career

 Bartsch was born on 12 December 1939 in Königsberg.
-She earned her Doctor title at Heidelberg University in 1967 with a thesis titled: "Grundzüge einer empiristischen Bedeutungstheorie".
-Bartsch worked as professor of philosophy of language at the University of Amsterdam from 1974 until she retired in 2004.
+She earned her doctorate at Heidelberg University in 1967 with a thesis titled: "Grundzüge einer empiristischen Bedeutungstheorie".
+Bartsch worked as a professor of philosophy of language at the University of Amsterdam from 1974 until her retirement in 2004.

 Bartsch became a member of the Royal Netherlands Academy of Arts and Sciences in 2000.